withastro/roadmap/proposals/0032-middleware-api.md

 export { onRequest }
 ```

-Alternatively, a user can use an utility API to type the middleware:
+Alternatively, a user can use the utility API to type the middleware:

 ```ts
 import {defineMiddleware} from "astro/middleware";